 Don’t get so caught up in the Christmas market that you forget to photograph some of the city’s 500 beautiful half-timbered buildings dating from the sixteenth century.

-In the Christmas markets, shopping and sightseeing go hand in hand.
+In the Christmas markets, shopping and history go hand in hand.
 When you’re tired, take a break in a nearby historic church.
-Then, when you’re rested, it’s back out into the fray of the sights, sounds, and tastes of Germany’s historic Christmas markets.
+Then, when you’re rested, it’s back out into the fray of the sights, sounds, and tastes of Germany’s top Christmas markets.